 Given the high moisture content of monkfish, cooking methods using dry heat are best.
 After preparing the monkfish as described above, choose the cooking method that works best for your recipe.

-- Bake the monkfish until done (about 6 to 8 minutes).
+Bake the monkfish until done (about 6-8 minutes).

 Season the monkfish with salt and pepper to taste.

 Place the monkfish on the grill.
 Cook for about 5 minutes on each side.